The 10 Best Natural Homemade Fertilizers For Indoor Plants

 Tip: It’s important to keep a close eye on how much ash you’re adding, as excessive amounts of wood ash can produce lots of lye and salt over time which can negatively impact your houseplants.

+If possible, stick to high-nutrient woods like maple and oak over softer woods like firs which won’t be as beneficial.
 A light sprinkle of ash over the top of your soil should be more than enough to raise the PH of your soil.

 8. Gelatin Powder